by Ken Bakely

 There are stories which are overstuffed to the point of being overwhelming.
 Death Note does not overwhelm, it pulverizes the senses into oblivion.
 Had it been shown in theaters, and had it been shown on film, you would almost have expected the celluloid to catch fire in the projector.
 Adam Wingard, the director, has made some enjoyable films, such as The Guest and You’re Next.
 Here, he tries too many things – a roaring tidal wave of stylistic and narrative choices – and ends up making an endlessly confusing final product which succeeds only in exhausting the viewer.
 I want a nap.

 A first line of defense for a movie like this will be to claim that the premise is interesting.
 So what?
 That doesn’t make the execution worthwhile.
 “Interesting” doesn’t always translate to “good.”
-Nuclear warfare is interesting.
+Nuclear warfare is hardly boring.
 And so is the idea of this movie, which follows Light Turner (Nat Wolff), an introverted teenager in Seattle.
 One day, he stumbles upon a small, enchanted journal called the “Death Note.”
 Controlled by a scheming demon named Ryuk (voice of Willem Dafoe), the book has one purpose: if you write a person’s name in it, they will die within minutes.
 You can specify the manner of death – anything from a heart attack to decapitation – but once the name is in there, it’s there.

 For a while, Light has fun, taking out the school bully, and at the behest of his girlfriend Mia (Margaret Sully), soon upgrades to international fugitives and terrorists.
 The world is stunned by the hundreds of deaths which rack up, and when the killings are signed with the Japanese name “Kira,” a kind of bizarre religious following begins for this entity.
 When the police investigation for Kira is headed up by an eccentric, whip-smart detective named L (Lakeith Stanfield), Light realizes he’s in over his head.
 But he also finds out that the Death Note is more complicated than he first thought, and washing his hands of it will be one difficult task.